trou/IDArling/README.md

 * Syncs variable names in Hex-Rays
 * Syncs comments in Hex-Rays
 * Syncs function prototype edits in both IDA and Hex-Rays
-* Syncs integer type (hex vs integer vs binary) changes in both IDA and Hex-Rays
+* Syncs integer type (hex / integer / binary / enum) changes in both IDA and Hex-Rays
 * Manually creating an enum and pasting in the code will actually sync across IDBs